emmanuelkiranr/express-app/README.md

 When using `res.redirect("/")` - the browser sends a new request to the server - so we need to create a route to handle this new request as well(if redirecting to a new page) - `router.get("/", movieController.index);`

 For update we use the url `/update/:id` - here the :id refers to the id we pass via the url - this id is not passed as an object format but just the value itself so to get this value in object format we use the `req.params` - `req.params.id`

+Route parameters (params - req.params): Segments of an URL that are used to capture values specified at positions within the URL. eg `app.get("/users/:userId/books/:bookId, () => {})` `req.params` returns an object with key: value pair corresponding to the route parameters and their values.
+NOTE: The value is always returned as strings

 To get the current details (before updating) inside a form format for better viewability.
 Render the current format in a form and display each values in the appropriate tags by passing to it an data object, and accessing it via the dataValues prop inside the value attribute.